elbatros/rollup-assignment-5/README.md

 * `cd` to the `Rollup_Summary` directory
 * `javac *.java`
 * `java Rollup_Summary y m d < input_file`
-  * See the `test_data` directory for several example input files that can be used
+  * E.g. Use `test_data/1_example.txt` as `input_file`, or any other input file in the `test_data` directory

 ## Testing the Program

-* See the `test_data` directory for many test input files, and the corresponding expected output (if applicable)
+* See the `test_data` directory for a set of test input files, and the corresponding expected output (if applicable)
-* Be sure to provide different column name arguments to create additional test cases
+* Create additional test cases by providing different column name arguments when running the program

 ## Next Steps

-* Implement a suite of JUnit tests that use the test files in the `test_data` directory to test the program automatically
+* Implement a suite of JUnit tests that uses the files in the `test_data` directory to test the program automatically